Breastmilk Benefits: Breastfeeding & Your Baby's Immune System

 But this delay in the menstrual cycle is beneficial.
 It decreases the exposure of estrogen over a lifetime.
 Having increased sex hormones, such as estrogen, has been linked with several cancers [24].
 For every 12 months of breastfeeding, research shows that a woman's risk for breast cancer decreases by 4.3% [25].
 Even more so, breastfeeding also decreases the risk of ovarian cancer by 24% [21].

-There are also psychological benefits of breastfeeding.
+Besides this link between breastfeeding and the immune system, there are also psychological benefits for mom.
 Breastfeeding helps to reduce the risk of postpartum depression, with effects maintained over the first 4 months postpartum [26].

 A final word on breastfeeding